Mindfulness and Money in Retirement

 Once you know your asset allocation, 90% of your returns are known.
 The other 10% is what you get from investment selection.

-So, you need to know asset allocation cold then focus on the other 10%.
+So, you need to know asset allocation and then focus on the other 10%.
 That little sliver represents your best anxiety-adjusted return.

 What are Anxiety-Adjusted Returns?

-Anxiety-Adjusted Returns are what you actually get after all your foibles.
+Anxiety-adjusted returns are what you get after all your foibles.

 If you sell (even once!) at the wrong time, you may be worse off than if you never invested in the first place.
 Think about that—one behavioral miscue in 20 years can negate the benefit of participating in the growth of the American economy (which is what stock market investing is).